xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 }
 ```

-When used in a getter or setter, the `Bind` attribute is used to alter the
+When used in a getter or setter, the `[Bind]` attribute is used to alter the
 defaults inferred by the code generator when generating the getter and setter
 Objective-C selector names for a property.
 By default when you flag a property
-with the name "fooBar", the generator would generate a "fooBar" export for the
+with the name `fooBar`, the generator would generate a `fooBar` export for the
-getter and "setFooBar:" for the setter.
+getter and `setFooBar:` for the setter.
 In a few cases, Objective-C does not
-follow this convention, usually they change the getter name to be "isFooBar".
+follow this convention, usually they change the getter name to be `isFooBar`.
 You would use this attribute to inform the generator of this.

 For example: